18F/unit-testing-node/pages/components/rule.md

 The first thing we want to do is to make sure that the `Rule` constructor builds a valid object without errors.
-We'll also need to import the Chai assetion framework.
+We'll also need to import the Chai assertion framework.
 Update the top of the file to reflect the following `require` statements:

 ```js